 Huffington Post recently obtained an internal Walmart document detailing the company's official compensation policy.
 It was implemented in response to a lawsuit alleging that women were systemically discriminated against in pay and promotion opportunities.
-However, it's created another problem--many hourly employees are locked into wages that aren't nearly enough for them to live decently.
+However, it's created another problem that's serious enough to merit a repost from yesterday.
+Many of Walmart's hourly employees are locked into wages that aren't nearly enough for them to live decently.
 It's a major reason why several employees are planning strikes and other protests on Black Friday.

 Low-level workers typically start near minimum wage, and have the potential to earn raises of 20 to 40 cents an hour through incremental promotions.
 Flawless performance merits a 60 cent raise per year under the policy, regardless of how much time an employee has worked for the company.
 As a result, a "solid performer" who starts at Walmart as a cart pusher making $8 an hour and receives one promotion, about the average rate, can expect to make $10.60 after working at the company for 6 years.